Yoboze/OPINN-for-Dynamic-System-/README.md

-**Below is the link to download the paper "Data-driven Deep Learning Neural Networks for Predicting the Number of Individuals Infected by COVID-19 Omicron Variant" published** https://www.mdpi.com/1999-4893/16/12/547
+**Below is the link to download the paper "Optimizing Physics-Informed Neural Network in Dynamic System Simulation and Learning of Parameters" published** https://www.mdpi.com/1999-4893/16/12/547